 Raised nearly $342,000 to place 122 salad bars in 120 Silicon Valley schools serving 98,000 students.

 The Applied Materials “Silicon Valley Turkey Trot” benefits local charitable organizations that include the Healthier Kids Foundation Santa Clara County, Housing Trust Silicon Valley, Second Harvest Food Bank of Santa Clara and San Mateo Counties, Second Harvest Food Bank of Santa Cruz County and The Health Trust.
-Founded by Silicon Valley Leadership Group President and CEO Carl Guardino in 2005, the Turkey Trot has raised nearly $6.9 million over the past 13 years for families in need.
+Founded by Silicon Valley Leadership Group President and CEO Carl Guardino in 2005, the Turkey Trot has raised nearly $9.6 million over the past 15 years.
 It’s a 5K and 10K walk/run through downtown San Jose.